 Providing an integrated service

-Our blend of advisory skills and experience in delivering complex, innovative and technical multi-stakeholder programmes has been chosen to assist the UK government’s decision-making on future policies and measures to achieve its carbon reduction targets.
-This programme draws upon a range of our areas of expertise, including: programme and change management, technical and safety risk management, commercial procurement and contract management, and stakeholder engagement.
+This programme drew upon a range of our areas of expertise, including programme and change management, technical and safety risk management, commercial procurement and contract management, and stakeholder engagement.

 The team also led the technical management of the entire programme, coordinating the delivery of each work package and working on preparations and plans for a potential community trial.

 Arup+ first had to encourage participation in the programme to generate a competitive environment, which meant dispelling the scepticism that clouded the gas appliance industry.
 Not only did a transition to hydrogen seem a long way off, but there were significant technical challenges that deterred manufacturers from developing hydrogen appliances.

 By adopting an evidence-based, stakeholder-led approach, Arup+ mobilised manufacturers, supply chains and academic partners to develop the boilers, meters, cookers, heaters and other appliances that will be central to a community-level trial – the first step towards large-scale conversion.

 A key to the success was making the two-year product development timescale feel realistic and achievable to encourage consortia to participate.
 Despite industry feedback arguing prototype appliances would take nearer five years, Arup+ broke down the demanding timelines and asked consortia to demonstrate critical components at regular intervals, making the ‘impossible’ milestones achievable, dramatically accelerating the innovation cycle to develop prototype products.